Asphalt in the Netherlands

 To ensure a sustainable and safe road network in the Netherlands, we at TNO work on solutions and improvements to materials including asphalt, and processes such as maintenance.
 For example, we are working on:

-- Investigating how existing materials and structures of (national) roads are put together and how they perform.
+- Investigating how existing materials and constructions of (national) roads are composed and how they perform.

-- Monitoring systems that measure asphalt quality faster and better, as a basis for maintenance and replacement decisions.
+- Developing monitoring systems that measure the quality of asphalt faster and better by analysing data and images of the damage measured on the road surface as a basis for maintenance and replacement decisions.

-- Developing innovative asphalt mixtures, such as mixtures that age less quickly.
+- Developing innovative asphalt mixtures, such as mixtures that age less quickly or asphalt mixtures with bio-based components.

-- Testing and assessing service life performance of existing asphalt mixtures.
+- Testing and assessing the lifespan performance of existing asphalt mixtures.

-- Accelerated testing of asphalt mixtures by developing methods and procedures to rapidly assess innovative asphalt mixtures for usability.
+- Accelerated testing of asphalt mixtures by developing methods and procedures to quickly assess the usability of innovative asphalt mixtures.